-Landlords must give at least three month’s notice before starting eviction proceedings during the coronavirus outbreak, and all housing court hearings have been suspended until 20 September
+Landlords must give at least six month’s notice before starting eviction proceedings during the coronavirus outbreak.
+Evictions are illegal until 11 January 2021.

 If you are facing financial hardship, support is available.
 You may qualify for Universal Credit, and your landlord should support you to apply for this.
 Landlords can also claim a mortgage holiday if their tenants cannot pay rent due to coronavirus.